Q: Is a recording of the meeting available?

-A: No. First a clarification on the GPL.
-It requires changes that are externally distributed also be released under GPL.
+A: No. First a word on the GPL.
+It requires changes that are externally distributed to be released under GPL.
 You can make modifications of GPL code for internal use only without releasing those back to the community.
-As soon as you distribute it, though, you must apply the GPL license to your changes/additions.

 Sakai's Apache-style license does not have this requirement.
 This allows Sakai Commercial Affiliates to provide value-added options for their customized distributions of Sakai; and, though they are not required, experience has shown they do typically contribute back useful modifications and bug-fixes to the community in a timely fashion.

 Q: I did a quick search of Sakai Teaching and Learning Group on Google and couldn't find any information Do you have a web site?

 A: The Teaching and Learning Group has a space on the Sakai wiki.